 - In a pinch, you can cut up a fresh apple in small pieces.

-- You can substitute avocado oil with olive oil or coconut oil.
+- You can use olive oil or coconut oil but it will have a stronger taste.